Devadathan-dev/salesforce-lead-tracker/README.md

 - Visual Flow automation

 ## Project Setup
-All changes made in a Salesforce Developer Org.
-Code samples, flow screenshots, and setup steps included.
+All changes were made in a Salesforce Developer Org.
+Included in this repo are code samples, flow screenshots, field documentation, and setup notes.

 ## Author
 Devadathan Namboothiri P